Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 How we automate it

 - Component inventory linkage.
 Every component links to the live asset inventory.
 The asset record is the operational truth.
-The component record is the authorization truth.
+The component record is the certification truth.
 They stay linked.
 When the inventory changes, the component relationship surfaces the change for documentation review.

-graph TD
+graph LR

-CAP[Capabilities] --> SSP
+COMP[Components] --> SSP

 IR[Implemented Requirements] --> SSP

-SSP --> HR[Human-Readable]
+SSP --> HR[Human-Readable Documentation]

 style COMP fill:#2b5797,stroke:#5b9bd5,color:#fff